-We've got 60+ FUN things to do in Las Vegas with kids that you'll ACTUALLY want to do!
-In other words, we've listed only the best things to do in Las Vegas, on the Strip, during the day, on the weekend, outdoors...even kayaking tours on Lake Mead.
-View our Free Things To Do and Locals Things To Do.
+We've got 66+ FUN things to do in Las Vegas with kids that you'll ACTUALLY want to do!
+In other words, we've listed only the best kid-friendly things to do in Las Vegas: on the Strip, during the day, on the weekend, outdoors...even kayaking tours on Lake Mead.
+View our Free Things To Do in Vegas for Families and Christmas in Las Vegas activities.

-It’s David freakin’ Copperfield.
+It’s David freakin’ Copperfield--on the Las Vegas Strip!
 Need we say more?
 We really don’t but since we love talking about this world-famous magician who just so happens to be our neighbor, we’ll go on and brag about him and his show anyway.
 The perfect combo of nostalgia, magic and showmanship, master illusionist David Copperfield continues to wow us time and again.
-Showing at MGM Grand.
+Minimum age to attend is 5.
+Tickets from $89

-If you're wondering what to do in Vegas during the day this might be a great option: Shark Reef offers 14 exhibits are devoted to more than 2,000 animals, including crocodiles, piranha and 15 species of sharks.
+If you're wondering what to do in Vegas during the day this might be a great option, you'll love it, the kids will adore you for taking them here.
+Shark Reef offers 14 exhibits are devoted to more than 2,000 animals, including crocodiles, piranha and 15 species of sharks.
 A 1.3 million gallon shipwreck allows visitors experience an almost 360-degree view, teeming with sharks and fish, through an acrylic tunnel.
 The Touch Pool is where guests can touch a collection of animals including sharks, rays or horseshoe crabs.
 There's no age minimum, no height requirements or non of that stuff which makes this one of the most family-friendly things to do in Las Vegas.
-Located at Shows at Mandalay Bay.
+Located at Shows at Mandalay Bay this is a very kid-friendly thing to do in Vegas.
+Tip: Children 4 and under get free admission to Shark Reef.

-Things to do in Vegas with kids don't get much better than Marvel Avengers STATION Las Vegas.
+Things to do in Vegas with kids don't get much better than with the all-ages Marvel Avengers STATION attraction.
 This is one of the most entertaining family activities in Las Vegas and certainly one which'll keep your children entertained for a while!
 Marvel Avengers STATION is an interactive exhibit and attraction at the TI hotel bringing visitors into the world of The Avenger.
 On display is an extensive range of authentic props and costumes from the Marvel Avengers movies.
+Children under 3 are free.
 Shows at Treasure Island.

 Move aside Christina Aguilera, the newest celebrities in Vegas are 30 furry criters--all once in animal shelters--and one clown named Gregory.
 Snowbird, a cuddly white cat, is the show's diva.
-Popovich Comedy Pet Theater is just about the cutest show you'll ever see.
+Popovich Comedy Pet Theater is just about the cutest show you'll ever see and it's one of the most family-friendly too.
 And don't be surprised if during the show you catch yourself meowing and barking with the rest of the audience!
+This is an all ages show.
 Shows at Planet Hollywood.

-Wondering what to do this weekend?
+Wondering what to do with the kids this weekend?
 Take a ride to the top of SkyPod, the 1,149-foot-tall tower and the tallest freestanding observation tower in the United States.
 Ride ALL the heart-pounding, adrenaline-pumping thrill rides.
 Take a selfie at the selfie-spot and check out the indoor & outdoor observations decks.
+Go ahead, give it a go and challenge your comfort zone.
 Located at STRAT Hotel.

 This is something in Vegas you'll want to see: High Roller Las Vegas was voted among the top things to do in Las Vegas and has become a Las Vegas attractions favorite.
 This 550-foot tall observation wheel has a 360 degree view of the Las Vegas Strip.
 You'll love seeing all the Vegas sights from far atop this gigantic ferris wheel which is taller than the famous London Eye!
 Within close proximity you'll see the Fountains of Bellagio, Eiffel Tower at Paris and more.
+Note that everyone is require to wear a mask indoors.
 Located at The LINQ Hotel.

 Fans of Criss Angel & Cirque du Soleil get to see a unique combination of the two forces.
 The show features Angel's magic and well-known stage presence presented with the artistic flair that is Cirque du Soleil's signature.
 The main focus of every act is Angel's magic.
 The set and illusions are stylized with a gothic feel much like an old-fashioned circus.
 Shows at Planet Hollywood.

 Thrill-seekers looking for exciting things to do in Las Vegas, look no further!
 Fly LINQ is the first and only zipline on the Las Vegas Strip You'll zipline 12 stories above the LINQ Promenade with 10 other high adrenaline thrill-seekers.
 The choice is yours: ride "superhero" style, laying down on your harness or ride in the seated position, recommended for first-timers.
 It's a great Las Vegas kids activity!
+Kids must weigh 60 lbs minimum to fly.
 Located at The LINQ Hotel.

 LOVE by Cirque du Soleil takes audiences on a magical journey through the fantastical world depicted by the music of the Beatles.
 Acrobatics, aerialists and a cast of colorful, intriguing characters combine to create a mystifying visual pared with the already sensational soundtrack.
 Show at Mirage Hotel